charperbonaroo/agreements/terms_and_conditions.md

 7.4.
 Only if installation is carried out by Bonaroo and the Products have not yet been accepted by the Client, an acceptance period applies immediately after the installation is completed.
 This acceptance period for the Client is ten Working Days.
 During the acceptance period, the Client is not allowed to use the Products for productive or operational purposes.
 If installation occurs in a production Environment and the Products have already been accepted, the above does not apply.

 7.5.
 The Products are considered accepted between the parties:
-   a. upon delivery if no acceptance period applies; or
+   1. upon delivery if no acceptance period applies; or
-   b. if an acceptance period applies: on the first day after the acceptance period; or
+   2. if an acceptance period applies: on the first day after the acceptance period; or
-   c. if Bonaroo receives a positive test report or acceptance notification or a message from which acceptance follows in any way.
+   3. if Bonaroo receives a positive test report or acceptance notification or a message from which acceptance follows in any way.
 If it appears during the acceptance period that the Products contain errors or Malfunctions that impede the (progress of) acceptance, the Client will inform Bonaroo of these errors or Malfunctions within the acceptance period through a written, detailed test report, in which case the remaining acceptance period is interrupted until the Product is adjusted to correct the errors.

 7.6.
 Acceptance of the Products cannot be withheld on grounds other than those related to the explicitly agreed specifications between the parties and furthermore not due to the existence of minor errors that do not reasonably impede the operational or productive use of the Products.